 Great prompts follow this structure:

-[App type] + [Target user] + [Core features] + [Visual style] + [Any specific requests]
+[App type] + [Target user] + [Core features] + [Visual style] + [Specific screen requests]

 From Basic to Excellent Prompts